mblode/hn/README.md

 ## Site deployed on Netlify: [hn.matthewblode.com](https://hn.matthewblode.com/)

-**Hacker News web app built using React and Redux.**
+**Hacker News web app built using React.**

 My Hacker News client is inspired by [HNPWA](https://hnpwa.com/) and [HN Premii](hn.premii.com).
-It is built using the best-in-class front-end technologies including React, Redux, and React Router.
+It is built using the best-in-class front-end technologies including React, and React Router.

 ## Local Installation